 It also allows comparing the effects of variables measured on different scales, such as the effect of price changes.
 In trading, regression is used extensively, especially in pairs trading strategy, and when it is required to evaluate the performance of a stock in comparison to market returns.

-Linear Regression is one of the most widely known modeling techniques.
+Linear Regression is one of the most widely known modelling techniques.
 Linear regression establishes a relationship between a dependent variable (Y) and one or more independent variables (X) using a best fit straight line.

 If there is only one independent variable, then it is called a simple linear regression but if there are more than one independent variables, then it is called multiple linear regression.